mrjonstrong/mrjonstrong.github.io/_posts/2021-02-20-Password-Managers.md

 For some ideas this website helps: <https://www.useapassphrase.com/> as does the 1Password generator <https://1password.com/password-generator/>.
 Rather than pick one generated for you I would come up with one yourself.

-Check out pricing at <https://1password.com/teams/pricing/>.
+Check out the pricing for your region by selecting it here <https://support.1password.com/regions/#choose-your-region>.
 There is an option for just you.
 But the families option works well (up to 5 people).
 A few advantages, better value, sharing between individuals is easy and you can set it up so that you can recover another account if they forget their master password.

 There is a 14 day free trial and you can move from an individual account to family account.